deven-org/telemetry-functions/docs/DEPLOYMENT.md

 ## Support
 For support, please reach out to any current DEVEN team member or Ola Gasidlo-Braendel at [ola.gasidlo-braendel@accenture.com](mailto:ola.gasidlo-braendel@accenture.com).

+## GitHub configuration

+### Set Repository variables

+Follow the [GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) to create repository variables.

+A list of variables that needs to be created can be found in the [README setup section](../README.md#setup).
+Please note that the tokens mentioned in the list should **not** be added as repository variables.

 ## AWS Cloud Deployment
 For deployment to AWS cloud, [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) is used.
 CDK is part of dev dependencies and will be installed with `npm install`.
 An already globally installed CDK does not harm.